ProTechZ/Number-Predictor-Flutter/README.md

-# Number Predictor Flutter
+# Number Predictor (Flutter) 💯💯

-This is a replica of the [Number Predictor project](https://github.com/raj-pulapakura/Number-Predictor) by Raj Pulapakura, but created using Flutter (instead of using Kotlin like in the original project).
+This is a replica of the [Number Predictor project](https://github.com/raj-pulapakura/Number-Predictor) by *Raj Pulapakura*, but created using Flutter (instead of using Kotlin like in the original project).

 How Number Predictor works is, to take the rules from the app itself: